threefoldfoundation/www_freeflow_life/content/vision/index.md

 |||

-## EXPERIENCES <br> ARE BUILT
+## EXPERIENCES <br> ARE BEING CREATED

 <br>

-Numerous applications and programs are immediately available to users of the FreeFlow Grid.
+Numerous applications (experiences) will be available soon to users of the FreeFlow Network.

-Each application is decentralized and allows users a fully private and secure experience.
+Each experience is decentralized and allows users to be fully private and secure.

 <button>[KNOW MORE](/experiences)</button>